 Features and performance

-Setting up the Fire TV Stick 4K was absolutely seamless, thanks to the simple user interface and responsive remote control.
+Setting up the Fire TV Stick 4K is absolutely seamless, thanks to the simple user interface and responsive remote control.
 During setup, the Fire TV Stick needs to be plugged into the mains as well as the HDMI port on your TV - all the cables and adaptors you’ll need come in the box.

 Once you’ve plugged the Fire TV Stick into your TV, you're then prompted to set up the remote – you’ll be walked through the entire process by your TV so you don’t need to worry about leafing through manuals.